Breakfast with Scot: Awards

 The film won the Globola Audience Award for the best international movie at the Lesbisch Schwule Filmtage Hamburg (Hamburg International Queer Film Festival) in October 2008.

 It also won the Family Feature Film award from the Directors Guild of Canada, November 2008.

 Reception

-Lou Lumenick of the New York Post said the film was "so bland and timid", but "well intentioned".

 One evangelical Christian group, the Canada Family Action Coalition, responded to the film with anger, calling for a boycott of Maple Leaf Sports and Entertainment (MLSE).